stajichlab/FGMP/README.md

 The FGMP distribution includes the following files and directories:

-- data/				Proteins, profiles and cutoff.
+- data/				Proteins, profiles and cutoff
 - lib/				Perl modules
 - sample/			DNA and protein fasta file to test FGMP.
-- sample_output/	Results provided by FGMP for the test files.
+- sample_output/	Results provided by FGMP for the test files
 - src/				Source code of FGMP.
-- READE.md			This file.
+- READE.md			This file
 - fgmp.config		a file that needs to be set up with path directories
-- utils/			contains useful scripts (see below)
+- utils/			custom scripts

 NOTE: augustus distribution should be placed in utils/

-example: FGMP.v.1.0/1.0/utilsaugustus-3.0.3
+example: FGMP/utils/augustus-3.0.3

 ## ---------------------------------------- #